 Connecting With Others

-If your account is set to private, anyone who wants to see your photos or videos will have to send you a follower request that will appear in your News.
+If your account is set to private, anyone who wants to see your photos or videos will have to send you a follower request.
+Follow Requests will appear in your Activity.

-To approve/deny the request, just tap the username of the person who requested to follow you.
-You'll be brought to their profile and at the top of you should see the Approve and Deny options.
+To approve or deny a request, tap the username of the person who requested to follow you.
+You'll be taken to their profile.
+Tap to approve the request or to deny the request.

 If you accidentally deny a follow request, ask the person to request to follow you again.

-The only way to remove someone from your list of followers is to block them.
+Note: The only way to remove someone from your followers is to block them.
 When you block someone, the blocked person can't see your photos/videos or search for your Instagram account.
 The blocked person isn't notified when they're blocked.

-Instagram is a great way to share your life moments through photos and videos, but we have to ask that you don’t share photos or videos of someone else’s life.
+Instagram is a great way to share your life moments through photos and videos, but you shouldn't share someone else’s photos or videos.

-- On the screen you see after choosing a filter, type your #hashtag in the Caption field (example: #flower)
+- On the screen you see after choosing a filter, type your hashtag in the Caption field (ex: #flower).

-- If you want to tag a post you've already uploaded, just include your #hashtag in a comment on your photo
+- If you want to tag a post you've already uploaded, edit the caption or include your #hashtag in a comment on your photo.

-After you tag your post with a hashtag, you'll be able to tap on the hashtag to see a page that shows all photos and videos people have uploaded with that hashtag.
-Read our blog for more tips on using hashtags!
+After you tag your post with a hashtag, you'll be able to tap the hashtag to see a page that shows all photos and videos people have uploaded with that hashtag.
+Read our blog for more tips on using hashtags.

-- When people who've made their profile private tag posts, they won't appear publicly on tag pages.
+- When people with private profiles tag posts, they won't appear publicly on hashtag pages.

 - Numbers are allowed in hashtags.
-However, special characters, such as $ or %, won't work.
+However, spaces and special characters, like $ or %, won't work.

-- You can only tag your own posts, not other people's photos/videos.
+- You can only tag your own posts.
+You can't tag other people's photos/videos.

 - You can use up to 30 tags on a post.
 If you include more than 30 tags on a single photo/video, your comment won't post.

-- Older versions of Apple iOS don't support tapping on hashtags.
-Instead, search hashtags by navigating to the Explore tab > Search users and hashtags > Hashtags.
+- Older versions of Apple iOS don't support tapping hashtags.
+Instead, search hashtags by going to Search & Explore > Search > Hashtags.

 Editing and Deleting

-- Swipe to the left over the comment you'd like to delete
+- Swipe to the left over the comment or caption you'd like to delete.

 This feature isn't available right now on Windows Phone.

-To delete a photo or video that you've shared, tap (iPhone and Windows Phone) or(Android) under your post and then tap Delete.
+To delete a photo or video that you've shared, tap (iPhone and Windows Phone) or(Android) below your post and then tap Delete.